dityatamas/business-decision-research/README.md

-# business-decision-research
+# DQLab Project

-Data analyst project from DQLab
+This project was made after studying in DQLab for Data Analytics.